 A final protective order is effective for the period stated in the order, which generally may be up to a maximum of two years.
-If there is no time period written on the order, then it expires on the second anniversary of the date the order was issued.
+If there

 Magistrate's Order (Emergency Protection Order)

 A magistrate's order for emergency protection is issued by the criminal court after the respondent is arrested for committing family violence, sexual assault, sexual abuse, stalking or trafficking.